 The spinal cord serves as the communication pathway that transmits motor and sensory messages between the brain, peripheral nerves, and muscles.
 However, these messages cannot pass through spinal cord lesions.
 As a result, motor control and sensation below the level of injury may be lost.

-In contrast, an incomplete spinal cord injury results in partial damage, meaning some neural pathways between the brain and body are spared.
+Because an incomplete spinal cord injury results in only partial damage, spared neural pathways exist.
+This allows for some communication between the brain and areas below the level of injury.

-In the following section, we’ll discuss how lesion size affects recovery outlook.
+In the following section, we’ll discuss how the completeness of injury affects recovery outlook.